braph-software/BRAPH-2/tutorials/developers/dev_nn_xval/readme.md

 >  This helps in assessing the generalization performance of the model and detecting overfitting.
 >
 > To train all the neural networks for all folds, use: nncv.get('TRAIN')
+>
+> %%% ¡build!
+> 1
 > ````
 >
-> ①defines `NNRegressorMLP_CrossValidation.gen` as a subclass of `NNCrossValidation`.
+> ① defines `NNRegressorMLP_CrossValidation.gen` as a subclass of `NNCrossValidation`.
 The moniker will be `nncv`.
 >

 > **Code 2.** **NNRegressorMLP_CrossValidation element prop update.**
 > 		The `props_update` section of the generator code for "_NNRegressorMLP_CrossValidation.gen.m" updates the properties of the `NNRegressorMLP_CrossValidation` element.
-This defines the core properties of the data point.
+This defines the core properties of the cross validation.
 > ````matlab
 > %% ¡props_update!
 >